-It is unacceptable for a student to bully, harass, violate another’s stated boundaries, physically intimidate, verbally threaten, mock, or deliberately exclude another member of the school community.
+1. It is unacceptable for a student to bully, harass, violate another’s stated boundaries, physically intimidate, verbally threaten, mock, or deliberately exclude another member of the school community.

+Behavior in violation of rules 1 and 2 will result in a disciplinary notice called a “strike.”
 With each of the first two strikes, we will notify the student’s parents/guardians of the student’s probationary status and arrange to meet with the family.
 The goal of the meeting is to find a solution to avoid any further strikes.
 A third strike will result in separation from the school.
 A separated student may apply for readmission.
 A re-accepted student has no further “strikes,” and behavior resulting in one will mean permanent separation.

-Violation of rules 1 and 2 above may be of a nature that a second or third chance is not appropriate.
+Note: Violation of rules 1 and 2 may be of a nature that a second or third chance is not appropriate.
 Bullying, hate speech, and intolerance may result in immediate separation of a student at the discretion of the faculty.

 Four Winds School’s self directed model only works if students opt into and actively choose to engage in our program.
 Therefore: